 "At MIAA, our mission is to educate, motivate, and inspire Americans to restore and nurture individual communities and the American dream through the power of consumer choice.
-Our initial, specific goal is to bring home $500 billion of consumer spending, create six million jobs, take the slack out of the economy, and get the virtuous circle going again.
+Our initial, specific goal is to bring home $500 billion of consumer spending, create six million jobs, and get the virtuous circle going again.
 We have a vision of the American dream restored."

 “Your smart phone was made in a labor camp, your clothes were made in a sweatshop, and your fish were caught on a slave ship.”